Betty236/Wordle/README.md

-# Fancy Wordle – Pygame Edition
+# Wordle – Pygame Edition

 A desktop recreation of **Wordle** written in pure Python with **pygame**.